TamkeenFatima/SEA_ROV_DOC/Documentation/Contours.md

 # TASK 4

-## Detect a specific color from a given image
+## Finding and drawing contours around a specific color area
-I have written a program for detecting 4 colors - red, blue, yellow and gray
+I have used 4 colors - red, blue, yellow and gray

 ## Resources
 - [Finding and drawing contours](https://www.geeksforgeeks.org/find-and-draw-contours-using-opencv-python/amp/)